Looking for someone with a razor-sharp eye?

-There can be confusion about the differences between various types of editing.
+There can be confusion about what’s involved in the various types of editing.
 For instance, many people are unsure about what constitutes copyediting versus proofreading.
 Sometimes a manuscript or report comes in for a copyedit, but it isn’t quite ready because it needs a structural edit first.

-The type of editing your written material needs depends on how deep you want the editor to go, how polished the writing already is and what elements you want the editor to look at.
-Essentially, there are three levels of editing, and you may need only one of these, or a combination:
+The type of editing your written material needs depends largely on how polished the writing already is.
+There are three basic levels of editing, and your piece of writing may need only one of these, or a combination.
+Here they are:

 2. Copyediting (also called ‘line editing’)